Impact Stories

 Districts and schools must constantly address complex challenges that require answering tough questions like, "What is the root cause of the problem?" and "How do we begin to tackle it?"
 The Kentucky Department of Education, through the support of the Region 5 Comprehensive Center, has adopted a collaborative and systemic continuous improvement approach that leverages the expertise of educators and experts, called the "Networked Improvement Community.”

-• Topic(s): SEA Operations and Performance Management
+• Topic(s): Education Systems & Federal Requirements, Data & Continuous Improvement, SEA Operations & Performance Management

 • State(s): Kentucky